 For reasons that are pretty unclear, Bodhi and his cronies are committing crimes while attempting these batshit crazy things.

-How stealing and destroying money elevates their chances to better connect with Mother Nature I do not know.
-The original Point Break was pretty darn simple, a group of surfers rob banks to fund their endless summer.
-Here, a group of brooding adrenaline junkies that listen to really bad music do batshit crazy stunts (because mother nature) and destroy the money and treasures they steal (because terribly under-explained reasons).
+How stealing and destroying money elevates one’s chances of better connecting with nature I do not know.
+The original Point Break was pretty darn simple: a group of surfers rob banks to fund their endless summer.
+Here a group of brooding adrenaline junkies that listen to really bad music do batshit crazy stunts (because mother nature) and destroy the money and treasures they steal (because terribly under explained reasons).

 Nowhere does any of this really start to make any kind of sense.
 To make matters worse, Bodhi and Utah are just plain unlikable.
-Just when you think they might sprinkle in some humor or attempt to make either of them the least bit interesting we’re thrown into a wing suit race off the top of a ravine in the Alps; usually preceded by Bodhi saying something enigmatically prophetic.
+Just when you think the two of them may reveal a signal of not being entirely allergic to some form of joy, we’re thrown into a wingsuit race off the top of a ravine in the Alps; usually preceded by Bodhi saying something enigmatically prophetic.